 Mediators are not employees of the State of Iowa or the Judicial Branch.
 They operate as independent contractors available for selection from the Roster furnished by the Court.
 Their written agreement to mediate, to be signed by the parties before mediation commences, shall include the language: “I understand that [name of mediator], my mediator, operates as an independent contractor.
 I have contracted with him/her directly as an independent contractor for mediation services.
 She/he is not an employee of the State of Iowa or of the Judicial Branch.”

 Roster mediators may place themselves on the roster for counties where they do not have an office.
-If mediation is court-ordered and if a mediator is the court-appointed default mediator, the mediator must determine whether it would be a financial hardship for the parties to travel to his/her home office.
-Where travel would result in a hardship for the parties, the mediator should travel to the parties’ county and in those cases the mediator cannot charge the parties for his /her travel time and/or transportation costs related to traveling to the parties’ county for mediation.
-Mediators may arrange to use court house space for mediation in the four rural counties.
+If mediation is court-ordered and if a mediator is the court-appointed default mediator, the mediator must be willing to travel to the parties’ county and the mediator cannot charge the parties for his /her travel time and/or transportation costs related to traveling to the parties’ county for mediation.
+The mediator can ask those parties whether they want to come to the mediator’s office to mediate.
+It is the parties’ decision where they will mediate.
+Mediators may arrange to use court house space for mediation.

 Selection of a Mediator

-The mediator may be selected by the parties or by the Court in the Default Mediator List.
+The mediator may be selected by the parties or by the Court.
 Parties are encouraged to make their own selection.